rg-engineering/ioBroker.heatingcontrol/README.md

 * Thermostat, actuator and sensor are automatically detected per room.
 The function (eg "heating") is used for this.
 * Rooms can be excluded within the admin interface, if a room contains a thermostat but should not be controlled
 * sensor is used to reduce target temperature (e.g. if a window is open)
-* interface to Feiertag-Adapter.
+* interface to Feiertag-Adapter or any others to detect public holiday.
 Public holiday can be a normal day or like sundays. (admin setting)
 * A visualization example will be provided later